tepsukka/vuex-oidc-wiki/Home.md

 ```

-If you want to listen to the events from inside your application there the events are also dispatched in the browser as custom events by vuex-oidc (prefixed with vuexoidc:):
+If you want to listen to the events from inside your application the events are also dispatched in the browser as custom events by vuex-oidc (prefixed with vuexoidc:):

 ```
 // https://github.com/perarnborg/vuex-oidc-example/tree/master/src